djibe/recommandations-medicales/content/recommandations/antalgie-adulte.md

 annees = "2022"
 sources = ["HAS"]
 tags = []
-anglais = ["English word", "you can add one or delete this one"] sctid = "https://browser.ihtsdotools.org/?perspective=full&conceptId1=44054006&edition=MAIN/2022-10-31&release=&languages=en" icd10 = "https://prod-mapping.ihtsdotools.org/#/"
+english = ["English word", "you can add one or delete this one"] sctid = "https://browser.ihtsdotools.org/?perspective=full&conceptId1=44054006&edition=MAIN/2022-10-31&release=&languages=en" icd10 = "https://prod-mapping.ihtsdotools.org/#/"
 draft = true